ansible/awx/awx/api/templates/api/job_job_tasks_list.md

     ?id__in=1,2,3

-Will show only the given ids.
+Will show only the given task ids under the play given by `event_id`.

     ?id__gt=1